 Disclosure/Code Disclosure Response 404 TRAINING AND EDUCATION 404-2 PROGRAMS FOR UPGRADING EMPLOYEE SKILLS AND TRANSITION ASSISTANCE PROGRAMS Emera's ability to deliver for customers and to execute its growth plan depends on its ability to attract, develop and retain a skilled workforce.
-Emera works to attract top talent and to provide people the tools they need to achieve success.
+Emera works to attract top talent and to provide people with the tools they need to achieve success.
 Emera supports career growth and development and offers opportunities for employees to take on new roles in different parts of the business.
 Emera's annual performance review process enables employees and leaders the opportunity to identify areas for development and formal and informal training opportunities.
+For formal training opportunities, Emera's operating companies engage with external training providers.
 Emera operating companies offer longer-term career planning through the Employee Development Assistance Program, as well as other tuition assistance programs that allow employees in Canada, the US and the Caribbean to apply for funding for training outside their current role.
+Our EDA program covers a portion of any formal education which is undertaken to advance an employee's career beyond their current position e.g., an undergrad or graduate degree, a certification, or vocational training.
+Regular full-time employees (including union) with at least six months' tenure are eligible to participate.
 Emera's workforce planning programs aim to understand the required skillsets and competencies to successfully execute the company's business strategy.
 Emera places emphasis on identifying future leaders and building leadership talent within the company.
 Emera continually conducts talent review and succession planning activities and discussions, with the goal of continuing to grow and develop the talent pipeline.
 Emera's Leadership Academy is a global learning program offered across all Emera companies that provides foundational skills, knowledge, and practical tools for developing leaders at all levels.
 Developing leaders are given the opportunity to immediately apply what they have learned and gain the support they need through long-term reinforcement.
 Emera companies contribute to apprenticeship programs, offer meaningful co-op student programs and support scholarship and bursary programs to attract top talent early on.
-These scholarship and bursary programs promote diversity, equity and inclusion to help remove barriers, and advance education and awareness in Nova Scotian communities.
-Nova Scotia Power offers 28 scholarships and bursaries including those for emerging leaders, women in trades, engineering, technology and innovation, African Nova Scotians and Mi'kmaq.
-NMGC supports the Indigenous community through the NMGC Native American Scholarship Program, which has awarded more than \$464,000 to Native American students since 2011.
-Each year, the program awards 20 initial or renewal scholarships of \$2,000 each.
-The program assists students in pursuit of an associate, bachelor's, or master's degree, certification from a trade school or specialized technical training associated with a license or certificate.
-In 2023, Emera was named one of Canada's Top 100 Employers, Canada's Top 100 Employers for Young People, Atlantic Canada's Top Employers, Nova Scotia's Top Employers, and Canada's Best Diversity Employers.
-2023 Sustainability Report: Our People, pp. 24-25 404-3 PERCENTAGE OF EMPLOYEES RECEIVING REGULAR PERFORMANCE AND CAREER DEVELOPMENT Employees of all Emera companies complete an annual performance and career development review.
+In 2024, Emera was named one of Canada's Top 100 Employers for Young People, Canada's Best Diversity Employers, Nova Scotia Top Employers and Atlantic Canada Top Employers. • 2024 Sustainability Report: Our People, p.
+21 404-3 PERCENTAGE OF EMPLOYEES RECEIVING REGULAR PERFORMANCE AND CAREER DEVELOPMENT Employees of all Emera companies complete an annual performance and career development review.
 The program includes employees and leaders working together to set goals and measures of success and identify development areas to be reviewed and evaluated throughout the year.